Cacio e Pepe Recipe

 How to Reheat Your Pasta

-For baking, put the pasta in a shallow bowl, cover with foil, and bake at 350 degrees for twenty minutes.
-You’ll do the same for the microwave but you’ll only need to allot 30 to 60 seconds depending on your serving size.
+- Microwave: Do the same for the microwave (minus the foil), but you’ll only need to allot 30 to 60 seconds depending on your serving size.

 With any of these methods, be sure to keep the pasta dish covered while reheating so that the moisture remains as to not dry out your favorite recipe.